Fractured Magic: Chapter Twenty-Eight

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

 Maebhe grunted and flopped the rest of the way onto the ground.
-Kieran sat on her other side, Íde joining them after a moment’s hesitation.
+Kieran sat on her other side, Íde joining after a moment’s hesitation.
 Finally, they’d made it home.

 “Why are we stopping?”
 Leileas asked.
 She lurked in the forest’s shadows and wrinkled her nose at the thought of leaving it.
 “We’re so close.”